ruiNovais9/powerplant/README.md

 # Note

-I didn't use System.Linq or interfaces (like IComparable) because I didn't know if I could use them or not, I order the list by cost and efficiency the way I did because of this.
-The solution to order the list could be OrderBy and ThenByDEcending, the other solution could be to implement IComparable.
+Could be use the solution to order the list could be OrderBy and ThenByDEcending, the other solution could be to implement IComparable.